Arif-PhyChem/MLQD/README.md

         `LogCc` : -1.0                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
         `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
-        'QDmodelIn': 'KRR_SB_model',    # str: (Not Optional for useQDmodel), provide the name of the trained ML model }
+        'QDmodelIn': 'OSTL_SB_model',    # str: (Not Optional for useQDmodel), provide the name of the trained ML model }
 ```